Background pattern

 Drink a full glass of milk and consult your doctor if you have taken more tablets than prescribed.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone 91 562 04 20, indicating the medicine and the amount ingested.

 If you have forgotten to take the tablet on the chosen day, take it as soon as you remember.
-Continue with another tablet the following week on the day you normally take your tablet.
+Continue with another tablet the following week, on the day you normally take your tablet.

-Do not take a double dose to compensate for missed doses.
+Do not take a double dose to make up for forgotten doses.

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medications, this medication may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• symptoms of asevere allergic reactioncharacterized by:
+• symptoms of a severe allergic reactioncharacterized by:

 • difficulty swallowing,